Bioinformatics-UM6P/MLOSSRF/README.md

 If you use this work, please cite:

-> Ennaji, O., Belgaid, A., Vergütz, L., & El Allali, A.
+> Ennaji, O., Belgaid, A., & El Allali, A.
 > *Machine Learning-Based Optimization of Site-Specific NPK Fertilizer Recommendation*.
 > Mohammed VI Polytechnic University, Morocco.
 2025.